adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

     ASP.NET Core).
   - **Workers + Queues + Cron Triggers** — edge background jobs and webhooks.
-  - **Durable Objects + WebSockets** — a strong real-time fit that pairs well with the push-to-sync pattern from Chapter 6.
+  - **Durable Objects + WebSockets** — a strong real-time fit that pairs well with the live-sync pattern from Chapter 6.
   - **Vectorize + Workers AI**, plus CDN / cache / WAF in front of any origin.
 - *The candid assessment — why we don't host the .NET server on Cloudflare.* Two concrete
   reasons: (1) .NET can only run as a **Container** (a Worker fronting a Durable